The Basics of Vulnerability Management

 Vulnerabilities are described by taking into account the following systems or methods:

-Cybercriminals are constantly looking for vulnerabilities and security holes to access company networks.
-They usually exploit software vulnerabilities to get into the system and deploy malware that might result in data loss or damage.
+Cybercriminals constantly look for new vulnerabilities and security holes to access company networks.
+They usually exploit software vulnerabilities to get into user accounts or computer systems and deploy malware that might result in data loss or damage.
 This could be especially dangerous if they find a critical vulnerability that could compromise the whole network.

-In this sense, vulnerability management is crucial because it seeks to identify vulnerabilities before they are exploited.
+In this sense, a strong Vulnerability Management program is crucial because it seeks to identify vulnerabilities before they are exploited.
 It also implies thinking ahead and addressing weaknesses that might not have been reported or found before.
-It is an overall strategy to reduce surface attacks and improve security, and you can put it in practice with initiatives such as red teaming.
+It is an overall strategy to reduce surface attacks and improve security, and you can put it into practice with initiatives such as red teaming.

 The vulnerability management process

-The vulnerability management process can be done following different criteria.
-Here we are going to describe the 6 step process that is mainly used to allow organizations to identify and deal with computer system security weaknesses effectively.
+Here, we are going to describe the six-step process that is mainly used to allow organizations to identify and address computer system security risks and weaknesses effectively.

 1. Discover

-The first step requires an inventory of all the assets across the network.
-This includes identifying operating systems, software, and hardware.
-Once all that data is gathered, it is possible to identify security holes and vulnerabilities.
+The first step requires an inventory of all network assets, including operating systems, software, and hardware.
+Once all that data is gathered, security holes and vulnerabilities can be identified.

-Just a quick sidenote before we move on to the step: don't forget that you can automate discovery with an ITAM tool as InvGate Insight.
+Just a quick side note before we move on to the next step: don't forget that you can automate discovery with an ITAM tool like InvGate Asset Management.
 Besides always having an up-to-date inventory of assets, you'll be preventing shadow IT and getting ready for software audits.

 2. Prioritize